fleet.pcl

 Deploy ordering & cross-host artifacts

-The one cross-host coupling that isn't a static address is a deploy-time artifact — a fact that only exists after a host deploys (a cert digest for DANE/TLSA, a DKIM key).
-A host producesArtifacts; another consumes them via an { artifact = { host, name } } reference. fleet apply builds the producer→consumer graph up front, deploys producers before consumers (stable topological order; a cycle is rejected before any host runs), and threads only the digest across — never the preimage.
+The one cross-host coupling that isn't a static address is a deploy-time artifact: a fact that only exists after a host deploys (a cert digest for DANE/TLSA, a DKIM key).
+A host producesArtifacts; another consumes them via an { artifact = { host, name } } reference. fleet apply builds the producer→consumer graph up front, deploys producers before consumers (stable topological order; a cycle is rejected before any host runs), and threads only the digest across.
+The preimage never crosses the wire.
 See Cross-host deploy-time artifacts for the full recipe.

 Where in the code

-• src/punix/cli.py — the fleet apply command wires it to the per-host deploy.
+• src/punix/cli/fleet.py: the fleet apply command wires it to the per-host deploy.